Complementarities in Sparse Two-Sided Interaction Models: Estimation and Inference in the Tukey Model

-Proposition~\ref{prop:instrument_validity} ensures that the rank-based labeling delivers a well-defined estimator $\hat\beta_{L,z}$ with the aforementioned asymptotic properties.
-This result allows $\hat\beta_{L,z}$ to serve not only as an estimator of the interaction parameter but also as the basis for the construction of a formal test for the absence of complementarities and hence for modularity of the interaction function in the BI framework.
+Proposition~\ref{prop:instrument_validity} connects the feasible estimator $\hat{\beta}_{L,z}$ to the generic theory.
+Under the stated conditions, $\hat{\beta}_{L,z}$ is strongly consistent and asymptotically normal and admits a feasible variance estimator.
+It can therefore be used not only to estimate the interaction parameter but also to construct a formal test of modularity.
 The next section develops this test and studies its properties.